onlyquake/xonotic-wiki/Editing.md

 Interestingly, spaces in filenames and links seem to work fine for both GitHub and GitLab, not sure if they break somewhere else, it might still be best to avoid them.

-It's ok (and preferred) to put images and other assets into subdirectories but we have to **put pages in root** becuase GitHub doesn't support subdirs properly (it flattens everything - this can cause collisions, plus there is no way to link from subdir to another subdir that works on both GitLab and GitHub).
+It's ok (and preferred) to put images and other assets into subdirectories but we have to **put pages in root** because GitHub doesn't support subdirs properly (it flattens everything - this can cause collisions, plus there is no way to link from subdir to another subdir that works on both GitLab and GitHub).

 Automated checking